UnicornoftheSea99/Choreographing-Complexity/index.md

   Else →  no
 ```
 ### Other Optimization Problems
-Because we found an efficient solution for HC,we can perform reductions to prove NP-complexity of other dance choreography problems including Dance Choreography Optimization 2 (DCO2), which is proven to be NP-hard through a Turing reduction to DCO, and Dance Choreography Extension (DCE), which proves that DCO is NP-Easy and therefore NP-Equivalent using a hypothetical polynomial time algorithm, a binary search, and a Turing Reduction.
+Because we found an efficient solution for HC,we can perform reductions to prove NP-complexity of other dance choreography problems.
+These include Dance Choreography Optimization 2 (DCO2), which is proven to be NP-hard through a Turing reduction to DCO, and Dance Choreography Extension (DCE), which proves that DCO is NP-Easy and therefore NP-Equivalent using a hypothetical polynomial time algorithm, a binary search, and a Turing Reduction.

 ![Image](appopp.png)